What a Country Christmas Was Like in the 1950s

 Mom would always hide the gifts she knitted for us, such as mitts, scarves and toques, under the tree and we always looked forward to the big parcel that came from the Eaton’s Catalogue.

-The school Christmas concert was another festive occasion we always attended.
+No 1950s Christmas would be complete without attending the school Christmas concert.
 Pupils learned their parts for the Christmas plays, recitals or carolling.
 When my little brother was just a beginner in school, Dad wrote a recital for him.
 It went something like this: “Santa Claus is short and stout, so I have been told by Dad, but I have seen him, he’s tall and thin and looks just like my Dad.”